LEEYJ1021/Beyond-Accuracy-sLLM-NPU-Benchmark/README.md

-# Beyond Accuracy: A Multi-Dimensional Benchmarking of sLLMs on a Specialized NPU
+# Enhancing Software Dependability: A Reliability-Centric Benchmarking Framework for Small Language Models on Specialized NPUs in Edge AI Applications

 This repository contains the official source code and analysis scripts for the research paper, **"Beyond Accuracy: A Multi-Dimensional Benchmarking of Small-to-Medium Language Models on a Specialized NPU Reveals Critical Speed-Stability Trade-offs."**

 ## Abstract

-This study establishes a comprehensive benchmarking framework to evaluate small-to-medium Language Models (sLLMs) on a specialized Neural Processing Unit (NPU), moving beyond conventional accuracy metrics.
-By testing nine sLLMs on the Rebellions ATOM™ NPU across 300 independent trials per model-task combination, we empirically validated five core hypotheses.
-Our analysis confirmed a statistically significant interaction between model size and task complexity on inference latency (F(2, 2683) = 41.55, p < .001, partial η² = 0.030).
-We also revealed a strongly non-linear relationship between context length and latency, where a natural cubic spline model achieved 58.1% greater explanatory power (ΔR²) over a linear model.
-A Random Forest analysis identified peak NPU memory utilization as the dominant driver of token throughput (Permutation Importance = 0.458), underscoring the criticality of memory optimization.
-We demonstrated significant heterogeneity in latency variance across tasks (Levene's W = 5.82, p = .003), with NLU tasks exhibiting the highest instability.
-Distributional analysis confirmed non-normal latency profiles with heavy tails, leading to a novel Optimization Priority Score for guiding deployment.
-These results expose a critical trade-off between speed and stability, providing a data-driven foundation for effective model selection on specialized hardware.
+This research introduces a comprehensive benchmarking framework to evaluate the software dependability of small language models (sLLMs) deployed on specialized NPUs for Edge AI applications.
+Moving beyond mere accuracy, the study rigorously analyzes the trade-offs between computational efficiency and operational reliability.
+Key findings reveal that NPU memory usage is the dominant predictor of system reliability, and that performance degradation follows strongly non-linear patterns.
+The work also uncovers significant heterogeneity in performance variance and non-normal latency profiles, providing data-driven methodologies and practical solutions for the design of dependable, mission-critical AI systems.

-**Keywords**: On-Device AI; Small Language Models (sLLMs); Neural Processing Unit (NPU) Benchmarking; Inference Latency Distribution; Performance Stability; Pareto Efficiency
+**Keywords**: Software Dependability, Edge AI Reliability, NPU Benchmarking, Mission-Critical Systems, Performance Stability, AI Safety.

 ---